 Serena Schermoly asked if numbers on live streaming would be presented.
-Quinn streaming to the council chambers update project has become complicated by the number of variables and options presented by different firms.
+Quinn Bennion replied that the equipment included in the 2017 budget.
+The addition of live streaming to the council chambers update project has become complicated by the number of variables and options presented by different firms.
 Staff is working on this.